elkaserver/SDK-gurk-rpg/README.md

-# SDK-gurk-rpg
-SDK gurk rpg 1, SDK gurk rpg 2
+# SDK gurk rpg
+SDK imports and exports.

+SDK not a visual window.